open-cluster-management/hub-of-hubs-nonk8s-api/README.md

 While a Kubernetes [Extension API server](https://kubernetes.io/docs/tasks/extend-kubernetes/setup-extension-api-server/) can be used to provide access to the items in the Hub-of-Hubs scalabale database, such a server would have the following drawbacks:

 1. The API schema and URL parameters must confirm to the API schema of Kubernetes.
-In particular, no sort parameter could be passed for list operations (see [list options](https://github.com/kubernetes/apimachinery/blob/3d7c63b4de4fdee1917284129969901d4777facc/pkg/apis/meta/internalversion/types.go#L29))
+In particular, no sort parameter could be passed for list operations (see [list options](https://github.com/kubernetes/apimachinery/blob/3d7c63b4de4fdee1917284129969901d4777facc/pkg/apis/meta/internalversion/types.go#L29), [parsed](https://github.com/kubernetes/apiserver/blob/cd64b6709ecf2514c0fc15965b3e34a4d7062308/pkg/endpoints/request/requestinfo.go#L212) by the API server code).
-2. Such API server must be REST (and not GRPC, for example).
+1. Such API server must be REST (and not GRPC, for example).

 ## Environment variables